ralyqui/ThreeBodyMDAlgorithms/README.md

   - In this example, 27 processes are launched, which calculate one simulation step using the p3bca algorithm in a 3x3x3 regular grid decomposition with a cutoff radius of c=2.
 The particles are stored in out.csv after the simulation.

 ## Simple measurement of one Simulation Step
-- Pass the following parameter to CMake: ```cmake .. -MEASURESIMSTEP_3BMDA=ON```
+- Pass the following parameter to CMake: ```cmake .. -DMEASURESIMSTEP_3BMDA=ON```
 - The main program can be executed as in the upper step.
-As output, the times of all processors, as well as the average time over all processors are printed on the console in a JSON format.
+As output, the times of all processors, as well as the maximum time over all processors are printed on the console in a JSON format (in nanoseconds).

 ## Particle Generator
 The following particle distributions can be generated: